animate-css/animate.css/README.md

 View the animation library in action over at http://daneden.me/animate/.

-*Note: be sure to replace "vendor" in the CSS with the applicable vendor prefixes (webkit, moz, ms, o).*

-*Note: Safari in Mountain Lion (OS X 10.8) has a display glitch with the Flippers.
-They may not appear at all until the animation is completed, or the page may have other artifacting.
-One fix is to add overflow: hidden to the parent div.*

 ##License

 Animate.css is licensed under the &#9786; license. (http://licence.visualidiot.com/)

 ##Learn more

 You can learn more about animate.css over at http://daneden.me/animate and Twitter Bootstrap over at http://getbootstrap.com/

 ##Cheat Sheet